 Practical Information for Visiting the Smithsonian National Zoo in DC

-It’s free!
+Yes, admission is free!
 Like all experiences in the Smithsonian Institution’s portfolio, there is no admission fee to visit the zoo in Washington, DC.

 To visit the Smithsonian Zoo via Metro, take the red line to the Woodley Park-Zoo/Adams Morgan stop.
 The main entrance to the zoo is about a half mile northwest on Connecticut Avenue.

-What time does the National Zoo open?
+What time does the Smithsonian Zoo open?

 The grounds are open daily (except December 25) from 8:00 am to 7:00 pm, with the last admittance at 6:00 pm.
 Exhibit buildings are open from 9:00 am to 6:00 pm, and dining and shopping venues are open from 10:00 to 5:00 pm.

-How big is the National Zoo?
+How big is the Smithsonian National Zoo?

 The National Zoo in Washington, DC, sits on 163 acres in the district’s Woodley Park neighborhood.